zonca/zonca.dev/posts/2020-03-09-pelican-to-fastpages.md

 ---
+aliases:
+- /2020/03/pelican-to-fastpages
+categories:
+- python
+date: '2020-03-09'
 layout: post
+slug: pelican-to-fastpages
 title: Migrate from Pelican to Fastpages
-categories: [python]
-slug: pelican-to-fastpages

 ---

 I have been using the Pelican static website generator for a few years,